 Quality Patient Care

 Health Sciences North has a strong commitment to patient safety and quality improvement.
-Furthering our efforts to provide the best patient care, we post our surgical wait times and results from the Picker Patient Satisfaction Survey used by most hospitals in Canada.
+Furthering our efforts to provide the best patient care, we post our surgical wait times and results from the NRC Health Patient Satisfaction Survey used by most hospitals in Canada.